BtheGit/raymarcher/PLAN.md

 - [] Sprite fisheye effect causing them to appear to move up at periphery
 - [] NPCs getting stuck in walls.
 - [] Would be cool to support transitioning tile textures and skybox texture (to simulate day / night or something)
+- [] Pickups that trigger events like dialogue boxes.
+- [] Support multiple levels and portals between them.
+- [] Support portals in general (with a teleport effect I think to make it clear)

 ### Alternate fun ideas with raycasters: